andytubeee/prnt.sc-Scraper/README.md

 `npm run dev`

-Open your browser and navigate to `http://localhost:3000/api/scrape` to fetch a random screenshot.
+You can also use API `http://localhost:3000/api/scrape` via a GET request.

 ## How It Works